 Two cups of sesame seeds will yield one cup of creamy tahini.

-Making sesame paste requires a food processor (ideally, high speed).
+Making sesame paste requires a high-speed blender or food processor (ideally, high speed).
 Still, you can use a blender or a spice grinder if you make a small amount.

 You need enough volume of seeds to create friction between the sesame seeds and the sides and blades of the apparatus.
 Use at least 2 or 3 cups of sesame seeds if you have a larger food processor.